 encourage interaction between intellectual property experts in order to broaden understanding of each Parties’ intellectual property systems;

-[CN oppose: exchange information relating to international conventions on harmonisation, administration and enforcement of intellectual property rights and on activities in international organisations, such as the World Trade Organisation and the World Intellectual Property Organisation]; and
+exchange information relating to international conventions on harmonisation, administration and enforcement of intellectual property rights [CN oppose: and on activities in international organisations, such as the World Trade Organisation and the World Intellectual Property Organisation]; and

-exchange information relating to licensing of intellectual property.]
+exchange information relating to licensing of intellectual property.]]

-Article 10.3
+[AU oppose : Article 10.3

 Cooperation

+AU/NZ propose : Article 10.2 Cooperation : Patent Examination, Border measures and IP Awareness]

 [JP propose; IN/CN oppose: 1.
-Each Party, recognizing the growing importance of protection of intellectual property in further promoting trade and investment among them, in accordance with its respective laws and regulations and subject to its available resources, shall endeavour to cooperate with other Parties in the field of intellectual property.
+[AU/NZ oppose : Each Party, recognizing ;] [AU/NZ propose: Recognizing] the [AU/NZ oppose: growing] importance of protection of intellectual property in further promoting trade and investment among them, [AU/NZ oppose: in accordance with its respective laws and regulations] [AU/NZ propose: each Party shall, subject to the availability of resources, and on mutually agreed terms, upon request of another Party,] [AU/NZ oppose: and subject to its available resources, shall endeavour to] cooperate with other Parties in [AU/NZ propose ; relation to Patent Examination, Border measures and IP awareness.]
+[AU/NZ oppose: the field of intellectual property.
 Such cooperation may include:

 enhancing mutual utilization of search and examination results, so as to improve quality and efficiency in its patent examination;